achille1789/wms-bnu-ltd/README.md

 1. Click on the "Update Customer" or "Update Supplier" button and update the required information.
 2. Confirm to save the changes.

-### Delete Customer/Supplier
+### Delete Customer/Supplier/Item
-1. Click on the "Delete Customer" or "Delete Supplier" button.
+1. Click on the "Delete" button.

 ### Generate Financial Report
 1. Click on the "Generate Financial Report" button.